hugofolloni/city-weather/README.md

 ### Live:

+You can check this project running [here](https://city-weather-live.netlify.app).

-I have the old Vanilla JS version of the project that stills working and it's available to visit [here](https://cityweather-info.herokuapp.com/index.html).
+I have the old Vanilla JS version of the project too, that stills working,  and it's available to visit [here](https://cityweather-info.herokuapp.com/index.html).